chrsm/Yuescript/doc/docs/doc/README.md

 </pre>
 </YueDisplay>

 The calling semantics of @@ are similar to @.
-Calling a @@ name will pass the class in as the first argument using Lua’s colon syntax.
+Calling a @@ name will pass the class in as the first argument using Lua's colon syntax.

 ```moonscript
 @@hello 1,2,3,4